The Netherlands comes in two flavors – the past, and the future.

 Never more relevant considering where Houston is, at the moment … under water.

-• Dezeen and dozens of other design magazines have pronounced Rotterdam as “the city of the future.”
+• Dezeen and dozens of other design magazines have anointed Rotterdam “the city of the future.”
 And the best may be yet to come.

 The Dezeen post notes that Rotterdam-based architect Duzan Doepel wants to design a huge circular wind turbine that doubles as an apartment block and hotel on Rotterdam’s waterfront.